As the COVID-19 situation evolves, Cardinal Funeral Homes is putting the health and safety of our guests, staff and community at the highest priority.

-Rites of Committal can take place with no limit at the cemetery, as long as physical distancing between guests can be maintained.
+Rites of Committal will take place with no limit at the cemetery, as long as physical distancing between guests can be maintained.
 Entombments in indoor mausoleums may have capacity restrictions, which is separate from the restrictions in place at our funeral homes.

 All of our bathrooms are equipped with disinfecting hand soap and cleaned regularly.
-We also have increased the frequency of cleaning and disinfecting our public areas.
+We also have increased the frequency of cleaning and disinfecting of our public areas.

 Hand sanitizer and masks are available upon entry and throughout the Funeral Homes.
-As well, signage has been posted throughout to remind all visitors to adhere to our new precautions and procedures.
+As well, signage has been posted throughout to remind all visitors to adhere to our precautions and procedures.

-For over 96 years, Cardinal Funeral Homes’ mission has been to provide exceptional and meaningful funeral service experiences for the families we serve through teamwork, dedication and professionalism, as well as to provide comprehensive bereavement resources.
+For over 97 years, Cardinal Funeral Homes’ mission has been to provide exceptional and meaningful funeral service experiences for the families we serve through teamwork, dedication and professionalism, as well as to provide comprehensive bereavement resources.
 We will continue to make every effort to support our client families through their grieving process in this difficult time.

 In order for us to continue to serve our families well and in a safe manner, we thank you for your understanding and cooperation with these preventative measures that are temporarily in place.